trevortombe/covidgraphs/index.md

 as the basis for most of shares reported on this site.
 Other sources may differ for this reason.

-COVID vaccination update for September 3, 2021:
+COVID vaccination update for September 4, 2021:

--   Shots reported today: 116,062 (56% 2nd doses)
+-   Shots reported today: 46,328 (54% 2nd doses)
--   Total shots given: 53,662,494
+-   Total shots given: 53,708,822
--   Age 12+ w/ 1+ Shots: 83.9%
+-   Age 12+ w/ 1+ Shots: 84.0%
 -   Age 18+ w/ 1+ Shots: 83.8% (est)
--   Shots per 100 people: 140.1
+-   Shots per 100 people: 140.3
--   People fully vaccinated: 25,602,193
+-   People fully vaccinated: 25,627,078
 -   Doses distributed: 63,602,804
 -   Share of distributed doses administered: 84.4%
--   Inventory: 101.5 days (at avg pace)
+-   Inventory: 106.4 days (at avg pace)

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

+Note: Weekend updates are incomplete

 ![](Plots/plot_total.png)

-Our 7-day average pace of giving shots: 97,891/day over the past week and 110,568/day the week prior.Canada’s pace has slowed recently.
-We’re now 82% below our June 30 peak average of 542,779.
-Though slower than previously, we are currently on pace for 75%+ of those aged 12+ to be fully vaccinated by September 3
+Our 7-day average pace of giving shots: 93,009/day over the past week and 107,728/day the week prior.Canada’s pace has slowed recently.
+We’re now 83% below our June 30 peak average of 542,779.
+Though slower than previously, we are currently on pace for 75%+ of those aged 12+ to be fully vaccinated by September 4

 ![](Plots/pace_national2.png)